thalesgroup-cert/Watcher/Watcher/README.md

 - `docker-compose up`

-That should run the Docker Container (Use `docker-compose up -d` if you want to run it in Background).
+That should run the Docker Container.

-Please use `docker-compose down` to stop all containers.
+Please wait until you can see:

+    watcher          | db_watcher is up, starting Watcher. watcher          | Performing system checks...
+    watcher          |
+    watcher          | System check identified no issues (0 silenced). watcher          | October 08, 2020 - 10:28:02
+    watcher          | Django version 3.1.1, using settings 'watcher.settings'
+    watcher          | Starting development server at http://0.0.0.0:9002/ watcher          | Quit the server with CONTROL-C.

-Access Watcher on http://0.0.0.0:9002 or http://yourserverip:9002.
+- Try Access Watcher on http://0.0.0.0:9002 or http://yourserverip:9002.
+- `CONTROL-C`
+- `docker-compose down` to stop all containers.

 ### Migrate
 Updates the state of the database in accordance with all current models and migrations.
 Migrations, their relationships with applications...

+    docker-compose down
     docker-compose run watcher bash
     python manage.py migrate

 ### Create admin user
 You will need to create the first superuser to access `/admin` page.

+    docker-compose down
     docker-compose run watcher bash
     python manage.py createsuperuser